Click here to review text of state statute

 Exemption for good faith acquisition of personal information by an employee or agent of a covered entity for the purposes of the covered entity so long as the personal information is not used or subject to further unauthorized disclosure.

-A covered entity is deemed in compliance with the South Dakota statute if it maintains and complies with its own notification procedures as part of an information security policy and whose procedures are consistent with the timing requirements of the Tennessee statute.
+A covered entity is deemed in compliance with the South Dakota statute if it maintains and complies with its own notification procedures as part of an information security policy and whose procedures are consistent with the timing requirements of the South Dakota statute.

 A covered entity that is subject to GLBA or HIPAA is exempt from South Dakota’s statute.